 Prior to passing, students are responsible for fulfilling the commitments detailed in the Division II contract.
-Evidence of completion will typically include Hampshire course evaluations; evaluations for Hampshire independent study, Special Projects, and teaching assistantships; Five College grades; field study and exchange program transcripts and/or evaluations; fulfillment of the Multiple Cultural Perspective and Community Engagement and Learning requirements; research papers and lab work; evaluations for internships and other learning activities; and performances and artistic work.
+Evidence of completion will typically include Hampshire course evaluations; evaluations for Hampshire independent study, Special Projects, and teaching assistantships; Five College grades; field study and exchange program transcripts and/or evaluations; fulfillment of the Multiple Cultural Perspective and Community Engagement and Learning requirements; research papers and lab work; evaluations for Special Projects such as internships; and performances and artistic work.
 During Division II, faculty committees provide guidance in the form of critical comments, advice, and ongoing evaluation.
 Students should meet and communicate regularly with their committees to assess progress.
 The culmination of a student's work is compiled in a portfolio that is presented to the committee in advance of the final meeting to review, provide feedback and give instruction for additional work or revision if needed.
 A time for the final meeting is scheduled with the student's Division II committee.
-Before that date arrives, students should confirm with their committees that all of the materials specified have been received including the completed CEL-2 forms on TheHub (see how to document your CEL-2 [29]).
-The final meeting may occur at the end of the 6th semester and must occur by the published deadline in the beginning of the 7th semester of enrollment.
+Before that date arrives, students should confirm with their committees that all of the materials specified have been received including the completed CEL-2 forms on TheHub (see <a href="https://px.numrute.com/broten-received-numrute-numr